What is the difference between a student residence and a university apartment?

 What is the deadline to submit my Explore application?

-Will I need to be able to access my Explore profile after I have submitted my application?
+Will I need to or be able to access my Explore profile after I have submitted my application?

 Yes, so make sure you remember your username and password to monitor your file, or to reapply to Explore.